 Full Expensing vs AIA for Solar Panels

-Full expensing versus Annual Investment Allowance for UK commercial solar — when to use which, claim mechanics.
+Full expensing versus Annual Investment Allowance for UK commercial solar — and the short answer up front: full expensing does not apply to solar.
+Here is the claim that does.

-Full expensing versus Annual Investment Allowance for UK commercial solar — when to use which, claim mechanics.
+Full expensing versus Annual Investment Allowance for UK commercial solar — and the short answer up front: full expensing does not apply to solar.
+Here is the claim that does.

 Market context